darthgelum/Walrus/README.md

 - Layers should handle their own exceptions in lifecycle methods
 - Use smart pointers for automatic memory management

+## Acknowledgments

+This project is inspired by and builds upon the excellent work of:

+- **[Yan Chernikov (TheCherno)](https://github.com/TheCherno)** - For the original Walnut framework design and architecture inspiration
+- **[Walnut Framework](https://github.com/StudioCherno/Walnut)** - The original Vulkan/ImGui-based application framework that served as the foundation for this console-focused adaptation

+The core layer system architecture, application lifecycle management, and overall design philosophy are derived from TheCherno's Walnut framework.
+This project represents a specialized adaptation focused on console applications with added asynchronous capabilities.

+Special thanks to the original Walnut project for providing an excellent foundation for building modern C++ applications!

 ## Contributing

 Contributions are welcome!
 Please ensure: